-Activity - Digital Learning Integration Activity Type Begin Date End Date Funding Amount & Source Staff Responsible Student achievement will be impacted by the increase in the number of accessible computers and digital resources.
-Full implementation of devices will be complete by 2017-18 school year.
-Technology 11/07/2013 05/26/2017 Teachers, School and District Administration, and Community Leaders demonstrate a proficiency in planning and implementing a 1:1 technology initiative by 05/24/2017 as measured by an observable increase in access to computers by all students.
+Activity - Site Observations Activity Type Tier Phase Begin Date End Date Funding Amount & Source Staff Responsible School leaders/technology committee members will implement site visits to school systems currently implementing similar 1:1 initiatives, focusing on equitable access for all students.
+Professional Learning 11/07/2013 05/30/2014 \$0 - No Funding Required Technology Coordinator, Technology Committee, School and District Administration demonstrate a proficiency in planning and implementing a 1:1 technology initiative by 08/01/2014 as measured by an observable increase in access to computers by all students.